gumaerc-testorg/11-350-spring-2023/content/resources/mit11_350_s23_lec10_pdf.md

   youtube_description: ''
   youtube_id: ''
 ---
-This document presents a case study prepared by Zhengzheng Tan, coinstructor for *11.350 Sustainable Real Estate.*
+This file presents slides from lecture 10 of *11.350 Sustainable Real Estate*.